 Below are nine of the steps from Dr. Long.
 Please read her full post here.

-1. Daily Touch: Don’t let the sun set on the day before you at least touch your spouse.
+1. Daily Touch: Don’t let the sunset on the day before you at least touch your spouse.
 Whether it be a kiss, a high-five, holding hands, a hug, or a back scratch — humans need physical contact, it’s one of our most basic needs!
 No matter the type of touch, make it last for 30 seconds.
 Any kiss over five seconds has wonderful possibilities.

-2. Be Curious: Ditch the obligatory “How was your day?” and replace it with unique, thought provoking, open-ended questions.
+2. Be Curious: Ditch the obligatory “How was your day?” and replace it with unique, thought-provoking, open-ended questions.
 Demonstrating genuine interest in your partner and opening dialogue shows that you C.A.R.E. and enhances one of the joys of marriage — the sharing of lives.

 3. Relive a Memory: When two people feel disconnected, it’s important to remember what brought them together in the first place.
 Every now and again, share a memory from the courtship or an especially loving time.
 Relive a funny story, a touching moment, or look through some old photos.

 4. Create New Memories: Boredom and predictable routine can suck the life out of any relationship.
-Lack of intensity can sometimes be confused as lack of intimacy.
+Lack of intensity can sometimes be confused as a lack of intimacy.
 It’s important to try new adventures and create new rituals of affection.
 Not all new memories need to be elaborate.
 For instance, just before going to bed, step outside to gaze upon the stars together or discuss your ideas for a future date night.

 Related Post: 8 Inexpensive Date Ideas To Build Your Relationship

 5. Listen to him or her: You may know your spouse better than anyone, but making assumptions regarding what the other person intends to communicate is a potentially damaging mistake.
 Instead of assuming what your spouse means, try asking more questions or simply reflecting back what you heard.
-For example: “I think you are saying…, Did you mean…?, etc.”
+For example: “I think you are saying…, Did you mean…? etc.”

 6. Share a laugh: When things get tense, remember the humor in it all.
 Humor can reduce tension and lighten the mood.
 Think about what makes you and your spouse laugh and share it.
 Likewise, don’t forget to laugh at his or her jokes, it’s polite!
 According to research by Dr. John Gottman, sharing humor with your partner is one of the most effective ways to strengthen your relationship.